Carolina College of Natural Health Sciences

 Founder of Joyful Belly Ayurveda, John Immel, answers the question ‘What is Ayurveda?’

-Comments & Impressions of 'Mushroom Swiss Chard Frittata With Rosemary'
+Comments & Questions About 'Mushroom Swiss Chard Frittata With Rosemary'

 Do you like 'mushroom swiss chard frittata with rosemary'?
 Why or why not?
 What makes it unique?
 Is there something else you'd like to know about 'mushroom swiss chard frittata with rosemary'?